Servings: 4¼lb servings

 For the Sauce

-Toss or stir the beans in the sauté pan until they are dressed in oil then allow to sear undisturbed for 20-30 seconds before agitating.
+- Toss or stir the beans in the sauté pan until they are dressed in oil then allow to sear undisturbed for 20-30 seconds before stirring.

-When the beans are just barley cooked and still have a crisp center, add the sauce to the pan and toss or stir to coat the beans.
+- When the beans are just barley cooked and still have a crisp center, add the shallots and sauce to the pan and toss or stir to coat the beans.

 - Continue to cook for about 20 seconds before transferring the wax beans to a warm serving dish.